SpotIM/spotim-ios-sdk-pod/README.md

 preConversationVC.didMove(toParent: self)
 ```
 ##### ⚠️ IMPORTANT
-Make sure container view is layed out the way in can grow in height and adapt to PCVC view height changes.
+Make sure container view is layed out the way it can grow in height and adapt to PCVC view height changes.

 ### Authentication